 If a problem occurs, it is best to talk about it rather than try to ignore it and let it get worse.
 Be up front about your expectations, set boundaries, and stick with them.
 This applies to food, cleaning, activities, etc.

-RESPECT EACH OTHER'S PRIVACY AND PERSONAL SPACE
+RESPECT EACH OTHER'S PRIVACY AND PERSONAL SPACE This is a series of the series of

 This is very important when living together.